 “We’ll bung you another 150 quid.
 How about that?”
 Considering they only offered 100 for the ‘hours’ review I was tempted.
 But on one condition: “If I were to do this I’d want to talk about the packaging.
 Because some of what I’ve seen so far I wasn’t too impressed with.
 That would be my angle.”

 I told him how unimpressed I was by what I’d seen of the new CDs in the racks, and was about to dash away a rather rushed article.
 I felt the main thrust should highlight the differences between the new artworks and the original albums, and to try and make sense of some of the blatant revisionism at hand.
 Mark had a whole room in his Harrow house devoted to vinyl, so was the perfect and logical source.
-An early adopter of compact discs, my record collecting, I explained, had ceased around 1986.
+An early adopter of compact discs, my vinyl record collecting, I explained, had only started in 1981 and already ceased by 1986.